-The spay and neuter movement, of course, began as a means to help control pet overpopulation.
-Along the way, we discovered numerous health benefits the surgery provided to our pets.
-However, at the beginning of 2013, a new study came out that raises some tough questions about when is the best time to spay and neuter our pets.
+The spay and neuter movement began as a means to help control pet overpopulation.
+Along the way, veterinarians discovered numerous health benefits the surgery provided to our pets.
+However, at the beginning of 2013, a study was released that raised some tough questions about when is the best time to spay and neuter our pets.

 This is the first study that examined the effects of neutering on a number of joint disorders and cancers in the same breed of dog (Golden Retriever).
 The study also compared intact dogs versus those neutered less than one year of age (early neutering) and those animals neutered after one year of age.
-While this study is a step in the right direction and the most comprehensive of its kind, this study can't automatically be applied to all other breeds.
-We must remember this study was performed on Golden Retrievers.
+While this study is a step in the right direction, and the most comprehensive of its kind, it can't automatically be applied to all other breeds since it was performed on Golden Retrievers only.

-So what's a pet parent to do?
-As for my own 11.5 month old large breed male dog, he is still intact, but not for long.
-With two veterinarians as his pet parents, we had planned on waiting until he was at least 1.5 years, but the constant marking and testosterone-driven behavior (to put it nicely) have him scheduled for testicle removal later this month.
-For all of us to happily coexist, he must be neutered and it will not come a day too soon.
-Living with an intact dog—male or female—is rarely easy and it’s up to you as the pet parent to speak up when you have reached your threshold.
+My own 11 ½-month-old large breed male dog is still intact – but not for long.
+With two veterinarians as his pet parents, we planned to wait until he was at least a year and a half old, but the constant marking and testosterone-driven behavior (to put it nicely) has him scheduled for testicle removal later this month.
+For all of us to happily coexist, he must be neutered, and it will not come a day too soon.
+Living with an intact dog – male or female – is rarely easy and it’s up to you as the pet parent to speak up when you have reached your threshold.

-Clearly, there are health advantages to waiting until after puberty to spay or neuter your dog, however, there are also significant risks associated with owning a sexually intact pet.
+Clearly, there are health advantages to waiting until after puberty to spay or neuter your dog, but there are also significant risks associated with owning a sexually intact pet.
 The studies have simply not been conducted for felines.
-This is yet another instance where you, as your pet's advocate, play an important role in his or her medical decisions.
+This is yet another instance where you, as your pet's advocate, play an important role in their medical decisions.

-While much is unclear, it's time that we as veterinarians start discussing this new found and pertinent information with our clients.
-What we believe will likely change again, but sharing the most accurate and current information with pet parents is the best plan we currently have to navigate the abstruse options of when to spay and neuter our pets.
+While much is unclear, it's time that we as veterinarians start discussing this pertinent information with our clients.
+What we believe will likely change again, but sharing the most accurate and current information with pet parents is the best plan we have to navigate the options of when to spay and neuter our pets.